 1. Journalism and audiences in Russia and Bulgaria

-2. Global journalism, including cross-national comparative studies
+2. Global journalism, including cross-national comparative studies and journalists' safety

 1. Author of Global journalism: An Introduction (with Professor Michael Bromley, City University).
 The book explores three key topics:

 a.
 Contexts: The different journalistic cultures – ‘worlds of journalism’ (Hanitzsch et al., 2011) – across the world; the importance of context and the interactions between the global, national and local levels across a range of media.

 b.
 Theories: Key trends and theories in the field, including globalization of professional practices, transnational/global news flows and contra-flows.

 c.
 Journalistic Practices: The history and current state of international/foreign news reporting.